rdilweb/docs/docs/api.md

 | **HTTP Method** | **Endpoint**           | **Description**                           |
 |-----------------|------------------------|-------------------------------------------|
 | `GET`           | `/timers/dark-auction` | Get the time until the next dark auction. |

+## Source

+To prevent abuse, the server's source is no longer public.